-In a way, the strategy of ‘buying the dip’ makes sense as you’ll pick up investments when their price has gone down.
-In one sense, you could think of it as being ‘on sale’ – you’re getting a discounted rate on an investment that you may have paid more for, after all.
-The hope here is that this dip is only temporary, and it will go back up to the price it was before it dropped so you can end up making a profit.
+In a way, the strategy of ‘buying the dip’ makes sense as you’ll pick up investments when their price has gone down from what it was previously.
+The thinking here is that this dip in value may only be temporary and that it will hopefully go back up to the price it was before it dropped so that you could make a profit.

 However, what a ‘dip’ is will depend on a wide number of things – for example, your attitude to risk, the length of time you’re investing for, and even the amount you’ve invested.
 A dip for some people could be a 1% drop, while for others it could be a market crash of 20%.

 What this means is that there’s not really a specific rule as to what ‘buying the dip’ might mean for you, so you’d have to define it for yourself based on your personal circumstances.